For information on the IP SLA commands, see the Cisco IOS IP SLAs Command Reference, Release 12.4T command reference.

 For detailed descriptions and configuration procedures, see the Cisco IOS IP SLAs Configuration Guide, Release 12.4TL.

-Not all of the IP SLA commands or operations described in the referenced guide are supported on the switch.
-The switch supports IP service level analysis by using UDP jitter, UDP echo, HTTP, TCP connect, ICMP echo, ICMP path echo, ICMP path
+Not all of the IP SLA commands or operations described in the referenced guide are supported on the device.
+The device supports IP service level analysis by using UDP jitter, UDP echo, HTTP, TCP connect, ICMP echo, ICMP path echo, ICMP path

 jitter, FTP, DNS, and DHCP, as well as multiple operation scheduling and proactive threshold monitoring.
 It does not support